RackHD/on-skupack/README.md

   ```
   $ ./build-package.bash quanta-t41 master
-  Note: After running this command, quanta-t41_master.tar.gz could be found at the tarballs folder under the on-skupack root folder.
+  Note: After running this command, quanta-t41_master.tar.gz could be found at the tarballs folder which is under the root directory of on-skupack repo.
   ```

 * Register a new SKU with the package